Ramanujan Bigraphs: Introduction

 (I) Classical matrix unitary groups (isometry groups of three-dimensional Hermitian spaces).

 (II) Unitary groups of division algebras with an involution of the second kind.

 The graphs we study are the quotients of the tree by congruence subgroups of such lattices.
 In order for them to be Ramanujan, the infinite-dimensional automorphic representations associated with these subgroups should have tempered local factors.
-This holds for arithmetic lattices in $SL_{2}(\Q_{p})$ by the work of Deligne (the Ramanujan-Petersson conjecture) and the Jacquet-Langlands correspondence, but in $U_{3}$ the story becomes more complicated.
-By the works of Harris-Taylor and Rogawski, this is true for lattices of type (II); this is used in \cite{Ballantine2011Ramanujanbigraphsassociated,ballantine2015explicit} to present Ramanujan bigraphs as quotients of trees by congruence subgroups of lattices of type (II).
+This holds for arithmetic lattices in $SL_2(\Q_p)$ by the work of Deligne (the Ramanujan-Petersson conjecture) and the Jacquet-Langlands correspondence, but in $U_3$ the story becomes more complicated.
+By the works of Harris-Taylor \cite[Thm.\ C]{harris2001geometry} and Rogawski \cite[Thm.\ 14.6.3]{Rogawski1990Automorphicrepresentationsunitary} (see also \cite[Prop.\ 1.4]{Clozel2002Automorphicformsand}), this is true for lattices of type (II); this is used in \cite{Ballantine2011Ramanujanbigraphsassociated,ballantine2015explicit} to present Ramanujan bigraphs as quotients of trees by congruence subgroups of lattices of type (II).
 This however does not give an explicit description in the spirit of LPS.
 The explicit Cayley graph description in LPS, and Cayley bigraph description in this paper, require that the lattice we begin with act simply-transitively on the Bruhat-Tits tree\footnote{By transitivity on a biregular tree we always mean transitivity on one side of the tree.}, which is not the case in \cite{Ballantine2011Ramanujanbigraphsassociated,ballantine2015explicit}.

-In order to give an explicit description of Ramanujan bigraphs, in Section \ref{sec:lattices} we construct several lattices of type (I) which act simply-transitively on the tree of $U_{3}(\Q_p)$.
+In order to give an explicit description of Ramanujan bigraphs, in Section \ref{sec:lattices} we construct several lattices of type (I) which act simply-transitively on the tree of $U_3(\Q_p)$.
 But switching to type (I) has its cost -- the Ramanujan property does not necessarily hold anymore!
-This is the failure of the \emph{Naive Ramanujan Conjecture}, first observed in \cite{Howe1979} (see also the survey \cite{Sarnak2005NotesgeneralizedRamanujan}).
-In Section \ref{sec:local-rep} we study the representation theory of $U_3(\Q_p)$, and give representation-theoretic conditions for a quotient of its tree to be (adj-)Ramanujan.
-In Sections \ref{section:automorphic} we specialize to arithmetic quotients, and examine the possible failure of the Ramanujan property for the automorphic representations associated with them.
-We show the following:
+This is the failure of the \emph{Naive Ramanujan Conjecture}, first observed in \cite{Howe1979} (see also the surveys \cite{Sarnak2005NotesgeneralizedRamanujan, winnie2020ramanujan}).
+Its refined version, called the \textit{Generalized Ramanujan Conjecture} only asserts that generic cuspidal automorphic representations have tempered local factors.
+This was proved for cohomological representations of $U(1,n)$ by Shin \cite{Shin2011Galoisrepresentationsarising}.
+Combining this with Rogawski's work \cite{Rogawski1990Automorphicrepresentationsunitary} we deduce the GRC for definite $U(3)$, but we are left with the considerable task of understanding the non-generic representations which may (and sometimes do) arise for our lattices.